KShebek/cbe504/main.typ

 === The Evans--Polanyi Model

-We will now seek to explain why such linear (free) energy relationships tend to exist by invoking what is known as the Evans--Polanyi model.
+We will now seek to explain one explanation for why such linear (free) energy relationships can exist by invoking what is known as the Evans--Polanyi model.
 Consider the reaction
 $ ce("AB +C -> A + BC"). $